hyunjunian/Poor-Charlie-s-Almanack/en.md

 You might ask, why is that so important?
 Well, again, that’s a rule of psychology.
 Just as you think better if you array knowledge on a bunch of models that are basically answers to the question “Why, why, why?,” if you always tell people why, they’ll understand it better, they’ll consider it more important, and they’ll be more likely to comply.
 Even if they don’t understand your reason, they’ll be more likely to comply.
 So there’s an iron rule that just as you want to start getting worldly wisdom by asking “Why, why, why?,” in communicating with other people about everything, you want to include why, why, why.
 Even if it’s obvious, it’s wise to stick in the why.

-> If you always tell people why, they’ll understand it better, they’ll consider it more important, and they’ll be more likely to comply.
->

 Which models are the most reliable?
 Well, obviously, the models that come from hard science and engineering are the most reliable models on this earth.
 And engineering quality control—at least the guts of it that matters to you and me and people who are not professional engineers—is very much based on the elementary mathematics of Fermat and Pascal: It costs so much, and you get so much less likelihood of it breaking if you spend this much.
 It’s all elementary high school mathematics.
 And an elaboration of that is what Deming brought to Japan for all of that quality-control stuff.

 I don’t think it’s necessary for most people to be terribly facile in statistics.
 For example, I’m not sure that I can even pronounce the Gaussian distribution, although I know what it looks like and I know that events and huge aspects of reality end up distributed that way.
 So I can do a rough calculation.
 But if you ask me to work out something involving a Gaussian distribution to 10 decimal points, I can’t sit down and do the math.
 I’m like a poker player who’s learned to play pretty well without mastering Pascal.
 And, by the way, that works well enough.
 But you have to understand that bell-shaped curve at least roughly as well as I do.